Vietnam War Veterans Health Issues

 Take these steps to make sure you're taking care of your health:

-2. Talk to your primary health care provider or your local VA environmental health coordinator about other health concerns related to your military service.
-Remember, you can use Secure Messaging (sign in required) to send a private note to your doctor if you have any questions or worries.
+Talk to your primary health care provider or your local VA environmental health coordinator about other health concerns related to your military service.
+Remember, you can send a secure message to your health care team if you have any questions or worries.

 Be sure your doctor knows if you have a history of Agent Orange exposure.
 Because of the possibility of increased cancer risk, your doctor may suggest cancer screening tests and to report any symptoms as soon as they appear.